thinkstack-co/terraform-modules/modules/thinkstack/aws_backup_custom/README.md

 ### Resource Tagging for Backup Selection

 Resources are included in backup plans based on tags.
-The module supports including resources in multiple backup plans using a comma-separated string approach:
+The module supports including resources in multiple backup plans using a hyphen-separated string approach:

 ```hcl
 # EC2 instance included in daily and weekly backup plans